johnalam/tmsh2JSON/README.md

           tmsh save sys config

-run the script with one of these commands:
+run the script from the bash shell prompt with one of these commands:

          tmsh run cli script tmpl_export                      # this exports all the virtuals in the config

          tmsh run cli script tmpl_export <virtual_name>       # this exports only the virtual specified.

+If your login diretly into the tmah shell (not bash), you run run the above commands like this:
+          load config file <file_name> merge
+          save sys config
+          run cli script tmpl_export <virtual_name>

+If your credentials allow it, you can run a bash shell from inside the tmsh shell by typing: bash